Louis Hanna, 1936.

 Eunice Fenderson, served alongside Elsie at the Jerusalem Good Will Center.
 Together, Elsie and Eunice reorganized the small Baptist church in 1932 with thirteen members consisting of Jews, Arabs, Armenians, and expatriates.
 A year later, a stone-stucco chapel was built on the southwest corner of the property and dedicated on Nov.
 30th, 1933.

 From the time of Elsie Clor, different pastors shepherded the flock on this corner for periods of time.
-Of special note are Henry Leo Eddleman (1936-1937), Elmo Scoggin (1952-1954), Jim Smith (1956-1960), and Frank Hooper (1960-1962).
+Of special note are Henry Leo Eddleman (1936-1937), Elmo Scoggin (1952-1954), Jim Smith (1956-1960), and Frank Hooper (1960-1962), and Norm Lytle (165-1968).
 Our longest serving pastor, to date, was Robert (Bob) Lindsey who first came to Palestine (1939-1940) to learn Hebrew for his university studies.
 Shortly after World War II in November, 1945, Bob returned to Palestine, along with his wife, Margaret, and their growing family, as Southern Baptist workers in Jerusalem here at the “Baptist Mission.”
 Soon after his arrival, Bob renamed this place, “Baptist House.”
 Bob pastored the Baptist church and Margret administered the Baptist House for different periods from their initial arrival in 1945 till their retirement in 1986.

 Besides pastor, Bob Lindsey was also a serious scholar of the biblical text.
 In particular, Bob’s passion was the Synoptic Gospels (Matthew, Mark, and Luke) of the New Testament.
 Part of his legacy at Narkis Street was an in-depth Bible Study that discipled university students pursuing the first century Jewish context of Jesus.